Ibaslogic/Ibaslogic/src/posts/2020-03-18-react-http-request-and-lifecycle-methods/react-http-request-and-lifecycle-methods.md

   - http
 ---

+In the last part of our React series, we deployed our working [todos app on the web](https://ibaslogic.github.io/simple-todo-app/ "todos app").
+Up to this moment, we have the default todos items hardcoded in the app component.

 <PostSeriesLink
 label="This React tutorial is part 5 of 6 in the React for beginners series." datas={[
   {
     prefix: "Part 1",
     label: "React Tutorial: The Beginner's Guide to Learning React in 2020",
     url: "/react-tutorial-for-beginners/"
   },
   {
     prefix: "Part 2",
     label: "Getting Started with React Form and Event Handling",
     url: "/react-form-handling/"
   },
   {
     prefix: "Part 3",
     label: "How to Implement CSS in Reactjs App",
     url: "/css-in-reactjs-app/"
   },
   {
     prefix: "Part 4",
     label: "Deploying React App to GitHub Pages",
     url: "/deploying-react-app-to-github-pages/"
   },
   {
     prefix: "Part 6",
     label: "The Practical Guide to Learning Hooks for Beginners",
     url: "/react-hooks-tutorial/"
   },
 ]}
 />

-In the last part of our React series, we deployed our working [todos app on the web](https://ibaslogic.github.io/simple-todo-app/ "dev server").

-Up to this moment, we have the default todos items hardcoded in the app component.

 While that’s fine, in reality, making an HTTP request or fetching data from an API is most likely what you’ll be doing when building an application with a frontend framework.